 |IM (SPAN + Exposure)||17600 + 11733 = Rs.29,334/-|

 |P&L per share||Profit of Rs.16.3/- per share (955 – 938.7)|

 |Net Profit||250 * 16.3 = Rs.4,075/-|

 If you are trading with Zerodha, you may know that we provide a Margin calculator that explicitly states the SPAN and Exposure margin requirements.
-Of course, at a later stage we will discuss in detail the utility of this extremely useful tool.
+Of course, at a later stage, we will discuss the utility of this handy tool in detail.
 But for now, you could check out this margin calculator.

 10th Dec 2014

 Sometime during the day, HDFC Bank futures contract was purchased at Rs.938.7/-.
-Lot size is 250, hence the contract value is Rs.234,675/-.
-As we can see from the box on the right, SPAN is 7.5% and Exposure is 5% of CV respectively.
-Hence 12.5% of CV is blocked as margins (SPAN + Exposure), this works up to a total margin of Rs.29,334/-.
+The lot size is 250.
+Hence the contract value is Rs.234,675/-.
+As we can see from the box on the right, SPAN is 7.5%, and Exposure is 5% of CV, respectively.
+Hence 12.5% of CV is blocked as margins (SPAN + Exposure); this works up to a total margin of Rs.29,334/-.
 The initial margin is also considered as the initial cash blocked by the broker.

 Going ahead, HDFC closes at 940 for the day.
-At 940, the CV is now Rs.235,000/- and therefore the total margin requirement is Rs.29,375/- which is a marginal increase of Rs.41/- when compared to the margin required at the time of the trade initiation.
-The client is not required to infuse this money into his account as he is sufficiently covered with a M2M profit of Rs.325/- which will be credited to his account.
+At 940, the CV is now Rs.235,000/- and therefore, the total margin requirement is Rs.29,375/- which is a marginal increase of Rs.41/- compared to the margin required at the time of the trade initiation.
+The client is not required to infuse this money into his account as he is sufficiently covered with an M2M profit of Rs.325/- which will be credited to his account.

 The total cash balance in the trading account = Cash Balance + M2M